temporalio/documentation/docs/dev-guide/sdks.md

 ## What are the differences in each SDK? {#sdk-comparison}

+The SDKs for Temporal are constructed as follows:

+- Go and PHP derive from the Go SDK.
+- Java derives from the Java SDK.
+- .Net, TypeScript, and Python derive from the Rust Core SDK.

 The following table compares the features available in each SDK.

 | Feature                                                                             | Go  | Java | TypeScript | Python | .Net | PHP |